pr9000/doclang/iso-standard.md

 The motivation for this new markup language is twofold,

 1. It is created from the ground up to be able to represent complex, multimodal content with visual grounding in plain text
-2. It is created with the express purpose to be compatible from the start with LLM tokenizers, i.e. use a structure that maps naturally (== a 1-to-1 mapping between dogtags tokens and LLM tokens) and efficiently (== minimal token count).
+2. It is created with the express purpose to be compatible from the start with LLM tokenizers, i.e. use a structure that maps naturally (== a 1-to-1 mapping between DocTags tokens and LLM tokens) and efficiently (== minimal token count).

 As a consequence of point 2, we need to ensure that there is limited number or semantic tags and attributes.
 In general, we intend that the number of semantic tokens should not exceed 1000.
 The latter is not a strong bound, but rather a direction.

 There is an exception for the meta-data.
 The meta-data is not intended to be used by the LLM's, so it is in general possible to have a more expanded set of protected keys.
-Nevertheless, we do want to normalize as juch as possible the representation.
+Nevertheless, we do want to normalize as much as possible the representation.

 ## Terminology